ExentriqLtd/Exentriq-QA/README.md

 ### Run
 For development, check package.json

-Run 'npm start' (not meteor)
+Run with 'npm start' to pick the package.json (not meteor)

 ### Deploy
-To deploy the app on server, you need a file containing settings and a mupfile (settings.json) mup init mup setup mup deploy check [Meteor up](https://github.com/arunoda/meteor-up)
+To deploy the app on server, you need a file containing settings and a mupfile (settings.json as a filename)

+mup init

+mup setup

+mup deploy

+check [Meteor up](https://github.com/arunoda/meteor-up)